jmpsec/osctrl/README.md

 Ultimately you can just execute `make docker_dev` and it will automagically build and run **osctrl** locally in docker, for development purposes.

-## Running osctrl with vagrant

-Vagrant machines can be used for **osctrl** local development.
-Execute `vagrant up` to create a local virtual machine running Ubuntu 20.04.
-Once it has finished deploying, **osctrl** will be ready to be used and you can access it following the instructions in the terminal.

 ## Documentation

 You can find the documentation of the project in [https://osctrl.net](https://osctrl.net)